ต้องการ ExpressVPN บน Mac ของคุณหรือไม่?ดูแอปสำหรับ Mac

 - In the General tab, make sure the two boxes for Network Lock are checked.

-- Click the Advanced tab, make sure Prevents IPv6 address detection while connected and Make sure Only use ExpressVPN DNS servers while connected are checked.
+- Click the Advanced tab.
+Make sure Prevents IPv6 address detection while connected is checked.

 3. Reconnect to the ExpressVPN app